johntrogan/Edge-Enterprise/edgeenterprise/microsoft-edge-browser-policies/ZstdContentEncodingEnabled.md

 Enabled – Edge advertises zstd in the Accept-Encoding request header and can decompress responses encoded with zstd.

-Disabled – Edge doesn't advertise or support zstd content encoding.
+Disabled – Edge does not advertise or support zstd content encoding.

 Not configured – The default behavior is to enable support for zstd content encoding.